PandaDoc’s GDPR Compliance

 - Consent must be specific to distinct purposes.

-- Contact details for the data controller, which we will explain in more detail below.
+- Contact details for the data controller.

 - Retention period: This should be as short as possible (“storage limitation”).